Evidence of Student Learning

 WSSU regularly reports data for skills tests, surveys, and student success measures to gauge students' abilities, perceptions, and satisfaction with a variety of units and services on campus.
 In addition, all units are expected to report results within the university's assessment management system (TracDat).
 Results are displayed in each unit's TracDat four-column report.
 These data are used by a variety of decision-makers on campus to inform changes.

 Beginning in 2016, several surveys will be available in an interactive dashboard.
 Previous data from the student, faculty and staff assessments and student skills test are available below.
-Please open each sleeve to learn more about each assessment and access the results.
+Please click the plus sign beside each assessment to learn more and access the results.

 To learn more about any of these assessments, contact Institutional Assessment & Research at 336-750-8036.